 Further dining info: Mara Toto offer private dinners on guests own verandas.

 Honeymoons: Mara Toto is a stunning tented camp with a high degree of luxury, whilst at the same time not divorcing you from your surroundings.
 Its high quality fittings are perfect for a special occasion and dim solar lighting and tented rooms very romantic.See more ideas for Honeymoons in Kenya

 Photography holidays: Mara Toto has two Canon 50D cameras that guests are invited to use.
 This is with a wide-angle and 100–400mm lens – fun for budding photographers to experiment with.
 The camp managers also have a good understanding of photography and so can offer up advice and tips that guests may find helpful.See more ideas for Photography holidays in Kenya

 Attitude towards children: Mara Toto welcomes children aged 12 years or older.

-Special activities & services: The staff at Mara Toto can run a program for children, to include bird watching, tracking and cooking.
-They also have a badminton net and so there are things to entertain children here.
+Special activities & services: The staff at Mara Toto can run a programme designed for children, to include birdwatching, tracking and cooking.
+They also have a badminton net, so there are things to entertain children here.
 That said, the camp is unfenced in a leopard-heavy area, and the atmosphere is quite adult.

 Power supply: Solar Power

-Power supply notes: Mara Toto has solar power throughout the day and night, with a generator back up.
-There are charging points in the rooms.
-No hairdryers are permitted due to the sensitive solar power source.
+Power supply notes: Mara Toto has solar power day and night, with a generator as back up.
+There are charging points in the rooms, but the solar power cannot support the use of hairdryers.

 Communications: There's relatively good cellphone reception at Mara Toto, but note that cellphones may be used only in the privacy of guests' tents.
-The camp's WiFi is sporadic – it is in the main areas and some rooms (but the camp asks that you are discrete – not using them at peak times for guests in the main areas).
+The camp's WiFi – in the main areas and some tents – is sporadic, but guests are asked to be discreet, and not to use computers etc in the main areas at peak times.